 Kids love climbing – often on furniture they’re not meant to be climbing on, but there you go – and at Go Ape they can clamber to their heart’s content among the trees of Temple Newsam.

-It’s perfectly safe, but they also work it so that kids can go higher as they get older – they’ll graduate to Treetop Adventure Plus with its more elevated and difficult crossings if they’ve over 6 years old and above 1.2 metres.
+It’s perfectly safe, but they work it so that kids can go higher as they get older – they’ll graduate to Treetop Adventure Plus with its more elevated and difficult crossings once they’re over 6 years old and above 1.2 metres.

 Got kids aged 10 and over?
 Treetop Challenge is the way to go.
 It takes 2-3 hours, has a very popular Tarzan swing and the best part of 30 crossings.
 Make sure you take the right outdoor footwear – you don’t want the kids to miss out.